digitaltrails/vdu_controls/README.md

 * 1.9.2
   * Optional _Smooth Transitions_ for presets:
     * The Presets Dialog now includes an option to set a Preset to _Transition Smoothly_.
-    * The tray, main panel, and Preset Dialog indicate when a smooth transition is in progress.
+    * The tray, main panel, and Presets-Dialog indicate when a smooth transition is in progress.
     * Transitions are performed by a non-GUI thread, the GUI remains accessible during smooth transitions.
     * A smooth transition can be interrupted by moving the controls being transitioned or invoking a preset.
 * 1.9.1